jlange91/ObjectRecognition/README.md

 ## Description

-Object Recognition Api with client using opencv4node and SSD coco models.
+Object Recognition Api with Client using opencv4node and SSD with coco models.

 <details>
   <summary>